TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 <h3> 6.2: Tasks </h3>

-Considering the summary above, the tasks that need to be addressed are:
+According to the summary above, the tasks that need to be addressed are:

 1. How to increase ride count, especially on weekdays?
 2. How to influence casual riders to become members?